alphagov/government-service-design-manual/service-manual/making-software/configuration-management.md

 ### Build for portability

 Moving software systems between providers can be difficult and time-consuming.
-Even with compatible providers and simpler procurement rules it's possible to build lock-in with simple technical inertia.
+Even with compatible providers and simpler procurement rules it's possible to lock yourself in through technical inertia alone.

 Configuration management encourages a deep understanding of the configuration of the system and this can be used to move software easily between providers.